Special Elections: Is There a Better Way?

 Even if taking these measures would require a vote, it could still be easily placed on a regular election ballot, and I’m pretty certain it would pass.

 People get fed up with having their time and money wasted.
-These suggestions would save both.
+This sort of practice probably factors in to the apathy that has many folks not bothering to vote at all.
+These suggestions would solve all three of these factors.

 There is a saying of “I can’t means I won’t.”
 This can also apply collectively to legislative bodies who might try to say this “can’t” be done.
 It can, and it should.